 I pull and process each frame of honey by hand myself.

-I keep beehives in a beautiful, protected spot in rural Madison County.
+I keep beehives in beautiful, protected areas in rural Madison County.
 My honey is a safe and honest food.
 I pour and store in glass jars.
 I also have plastic squeeze bottles available for dispensing because I understand being practical — just ask me.

 I am here to tell you that my honey is: